Skip to main content

 Most people have temporarily experienced red eyes caused by allergens or an infection like pink eye, but some people can be born with red eyes.
 Red eyes can occur with albinism.
 A person with albinism is missing pigment in hair, skin, and eye color.
 In this case, the eyes have a light shade of red or pink because of the absence of pigment.

 BabyMed and MomJunction offer online baby eye color predictors.
 Both rely on the color of the parents’ eyes to predict the probability of your baby’s eye color.
 PregnantChicken adds in the color of the maternal and paternal grandparents to try and predict a baby’s eye color.
 Whether or not you use a baby eye color predictor is totally up to you.
 They’re fun and can give you a glimpse into what your baby’s eye color might be.
-Just remember, the result won’t be 100% accurate and only time will actually tell you what your baby’s eye color will be.
+Just remember, the result won’t be 100% accurate and only time will tell you what your baby’s eye color will be.

 Dawn Miller